Joe Andrew: Current career

 Andrew is an accomplished and highly regarded corporate lawyer.
 In 2004, he joined Sonnenschein Nath & Rosenthal, where he was involved in negotiating deals worth in excess of US$500 billion, including numerous Fortune 500 mergers in the health care and insurance areas.

 Andrew has counseled companies worldwide on their corporate and policy strategies in a variety of industries, ranging from technology companies to regulated companies in the insurance, energy, life sciences, banking and telecommunications fields, to foreign acquirers and heads of state.
 He also advises corporations on issues arising from Capitol Hill, the White House and administrative agencies, and on policy matters in the 50 states.

-In 2012, Joseph Andrew and Elliott Portnoy created Dentons, the world's largest law firm.
+In 2012, Joseph Andrew and Elliott Portnoy created Dentons, one of the world's largest law firms.
 Their vision was to become more than a traditional law firm.
-Recognizing the ever-changing needs of clients which go beyond the scope of traditional legal advice and realizing Dentons’ long-held strategy to be more than a traditional law firm, Dentons launched Dentons Global Advisors (DGA) in 2021, an elite multidisciplinary advisory firm that provides integrated strategic counsel for clients facing complex opportunities and challenges spanning commercial, reputational, financial, regulatory and governance dimensions.
-Dentons Global Advisors was launched with founding member Albright Stonebridge Group along with a team of seasoned advisory industry leaders, including Ed Reilly, Chief Executive Officer.
+Recognizing the ever-changing needs of clients which go beyond the scope of traditional legal advice and realizing Dentons’ long-held strategy to be more than a traditional law firm, Dentons launched Dentons Global Advisors (DGA) in 2021, a multidisciplinary advisory firm that provides integrated strategic counsel for clients facing complex opportunities and challenges spanning commercial, reputational, financial, regulatory and governance dimensions.
+Dentons Global Advisors was launched with founding member Albright Stonebridge Group along with a team of advisory industry leaders, including Ed Reilly, Chief Executive Officer.
 A few weeks later, Dentons Global Advisors announced the acquisition of Interel, an award-winning pan-European public affairs consultancy which extended DGA's footprint in Europe, and further strengthened the firm's public affairs capabilities alongside Dentons Global Advisors Albright Stonebridge Group and deepened the pool of expertise upon which clients can draw.